 One of the driving forces behind ESFS has always been to search for the new, even in the things that we think we know.
 Therefore, I happily admit that going into this festival, Italian director Michelangelo Antonioni is almost a complete blind spot for me.
-I watched and really liked Blow-Up in college, and me and Dub actually reviewed Il Grido together on one of my blogs in 2007 (I’ll post that Duelling Review later into the festival), but I had never seen any of the 3 films that are somewhat cheekily known as his “alienation trilogy”.
+I watched and liked Blow-Up in college, and I reviewed Il Grido alongside Dub on one of my blogs in 2007 (I’ll post that Duelling Review later into the festival), but I had never seen any of the three films that are somewhat cheekily known as his “alienation trilogy.”

-Those three films, which we will be covering in order, are: L’Avventura (I’ll be reviewing that on Monday, and check out the preview below); La Notte (Mike Dub review coming 2/17); and L’Eclisse (another Daniel Barnes review coming 2/24).
-L’Avventura and L’Eclisse are available to watch on Hulu Plus, and of course, all 3 are available for DVD rental from Netflix.
+Those three films, which we will be covering in order, are L’Avventura (I’ll be reviewing that on Monday, and check out the preview below); La Notte (Mike Dub review coming 2/17); and L’Eclisse (another Daniel Barnes review coming 2/24).
+L’Avventura and L’Eclisse are available to watch on Hulu Plus, and of course, all three are available for DVD rental from Netflix.

-I have watched L’Avventura, but I want to leave my specific thoughts on that film for my review, which will be published on Monday morning.
-Instead, I want to just throw out a few ideas to contemplate as we watch these 3 films:
+I have watched L’Avventura, but I want to leave my specific thoughts on that film for my review, which will get published on Monday morning.
+Instead, I want to throw out a few ideas to contemplate as we watch these three films:

-*At the 1960 Cannes Film Festival, L’Avventura was awarded a special prize: “For a new movie language and the beauty of its images” (that language is according to the pre-credits card – I have found a number of different phrasings, but the gist is the same in all of them).
-Clearly, Antonioni creates beautiful images, but what is the “movie language” that Antonioni creates with these films, and is it really “new”, even for the early 1960’s?
+*At the 1960 Cannes Film Festival, L’Avventura got awarded a special prize: “For a new movie language and the beauty of its images” (that language is according to the pre-credits card – I have found several different phrasings, but the gist is the same in all of them).
+Clearly, Antonioni creates beautiful images, but what is the “movie language” that Antonioni creates with these films, and is it really “new,” even for the early 1960s?

 Let’s start the discussion on Monday.